mleoking/LeoTaskApp/README.md

 Name  | Description | Links
 ----- |-------------|----------
 Hybrid HIV infection model [1] | A HIV infection model that incorporates both cell-free and cell-to-cell modes of HIV infection.
-The model is able to reproduce the whose course of HIV infection that includes three disctinctive phrases.
+The model is able to reproduce the whole course of HIV infection that includes three disctinctive phrases.
 The model can also be useful for evaluating existing and future HIV treatments. | [Code](leotaskapp/src/org/leores/task/app/ModelHIV.java) [Executable](https://github.com/mleoking/LeoTaskApp/releases/download/v1.0.0/modelhiv.zip)

 # Instruction